 Another subtle thing about the glass, and I will stop short of calling this a fault as I note that even Rolex’s have this, is that the join between the glass and the bezel is not flush, and has triangular shaped grove.
 In other words, the glass has a small beveled cut-edge which is most noticeable when looking at the watch on the side – you don’t really see it when looking dead on and probably won’t see it in any pictures of the watch.
 But when looking at an angle, it catches light and features on the face and gives visual anomalies at the glass edge, reflections of the indices and the like.
-If find this slightly distracting and annoying, but that is mostly because I am very fussy about these sort of things.
+If find this slightly distracting and a bit annoying, but that is mostly because I am very fussy about these sort of things.
 You may notice this in practice if you are trying to track the exact seconds by looking at the tip of the second hand and the outer edge of the face.
 One other disadvantage of this is that lint and dirt may collect over time in this groove.
 I would therefor think it would have been better if the glass was cut square and be completely flush with the bezel.
 There may be a reason for it that I am not aware of though – such as it helps with greater pressures.

 I wanted to update this section with an update on the glass durability.
 I have been wearing the watch pretty much non-stop for over a month and noticed last night a hairline scratch on the face near the 12 position.
 It looks like there is a small hair permanently stuck to the glass, and with my nail I can feel it too.
 So that is somewhat disappointing.
 For comparison, I have worn my other sapphire glass watches for longer, and they have not scratched at all.

 The bezel has 120 clicks (I have not counted them, I will trust the specs on this one!) and this is where some trouble starts.
 There is no give, back or forward, up or down.
 The issue is that it is overly stiff to turn.
-So bad, that some reviewer have gone so far as to say it is basically not possible to do it while on your wrist.
+So bad, that some reviewer have gone so far as to say it is basically not possible to do it while on your wrist one handed.
 I would not go that far myself, but out of the box if you do not get some fingernails well connected to the gnarling groves around the edge at several points, you are not going to get very far.
 To be honest, people don’t use this feature very often (a friend of mine has had a divers watch for years and had no idea how to even use the feature – the most concise explanation comes from Google : “To use a dive bezel, set the zero marker opposite the minute hand; as time passes, you can read off elapsed time on the bezel without having to do any mental calculations.”).
 However, I would counter that excuse with this : what makes a divers watch a divers watch is largely this feature, and it really should work as advertised.
 Moreover, a “diver” would have a wet-suit on and might not have fantastic grip with gloves and the likes.
 It is important that it is not too loose that it moves on its own, or shakes about on the face, but being too far in the other direction is an issue too.